Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 You can attack twice, instead of once, whenever you take the Attack action on your turn.

-In addition, you can cast one of your Artificer cantrip that has the casting time of an action in place of those attack.
+In addition, you can cast one of your cantrip that has the casting time of an action in place of those attack.

 ### Level 9: Arcane Jolt